fortunexbt/securepath/README.md

 ## Disclaimer

-This bot provides information for educational purposes only.
+SecurePath AI provides information for educational purposes only.
 It should not be considered financial advice.
-Always do your own research before making any investment decisions.
+Always DYOR before making investment decisions.